QasimK/my-setup/tmux.md

     set -g @resurrect-capture-pane-contents 'on'
     set -g @continuum-restore 'on'

+    # Create a session if one doesn't exist (use with tmux a)
+    new-session
     # Shift-click to drag-select; select/adjust panes with the mouse
     set -g mouse on
     # Word-movement keyboard keys work